PEI Beaches (11 Best & Nicest in Prince Edward Island)

 Let’s be honest, a huge reason you’ve decided to travel to Canada’s Atlantic coast is to check out the best beaches in Prince Edward Island.

 And who could blame you!
-Prince Edward Island is home to some of the best beaches in Canada, with stretches of white and red sand, craggy cliffs, and ancient rock formations alike.
+Prince Edward Island is home to some of the best beaches in Canada, with stretches of white and red sand, craggy cliffs, and ancient rock formations.
 In fact, several of these beaches are among the top things to do in PEI.

 Let’s dive in! (pun intended)